rickstaa/ros-gazebo-gym/rosdep/README.md

 1. Copy or download the [19-ros-gazebo-gym.list](https://github.com/rickstaa/ros-gazebo-gym/tree/noetic/rosdep/19-ros-gazebo-gym.list) file to the `/etc/ros/rosdep/sources.list.d/` folder.
 2. Run `rosdep update` to update the rosdep database.
-3. Run `rosdep install --reinstall ros-gazebo-gym` to install the dependencies of the `ros-gazebo-gym` package.
+3. Run `rosdep install --reinstall --from-path src --ignore-src -r -y` to install the ROS dependencies of the `ros_gazebo_gym` package.
 Note that the `--reinstall` flag is necessary because `python3-numpy` is already installed when ROS is installed.

 ## Restoring Default Rules